The Twitter home of Continuous Professional Development for Policing

 Stephen is a serving Police Officer for Lancashire Constabulary.
 His Policing career started in 2014 when he joined Merseyside Police as a Police Community Support Officer, where he worked within a busy neighbourhood for two years before taking the Oath as a constable for Lancashire.

-Since joining Lancashire Constabulary, Stephen has worked on Response Policing, Criminal Investigations Department and most recently has been seconded to the Major Investigations Team.
+Since joining Lancashire Constabulary, Stephen has worked on Response Policing, Criminal Investigations Department and has had secondments to MIT.
+He is a trained Exhibits Officer and Family Liaison Officer.

 Stephen is an openly gay man and has worked on the LGBT Staff Network in both Merseyside Police and Lancashire Constabulary.
 He is motivated about building bridges between the Police and the communities of the UK.